 Because Castleman disease is so rare, access to blood or tissue samples from Castleman disease patients is a significant challenge for researchers.
 The biobank allows a more streamlined research process where researchers from around the world make progress in the fight against Castleman disease by using samples from the biobank.

 The best time to donate samples is when patients are newly diagnosed or are having a relapse of their symptoms.
 Samples that are donating during this time are far more likely to reveal clues about what Castleman disease is and does.
 Our team will handle all logistics and costs associated with donating a sample.

 If you are willing to donate a sample and are newly diagnosed, currently hospitalized, or having a relapse or flare of your symptoms, please call or text us at (267) 586-9977 (cell) or email our Biobank coordinator, Rozena Rasheed at email@example.com.

-If you are not experiencing symptoms from your Castleman disease but would like to express your interest in donating in the future, please fill out the form here.
+If you are interested in donating in the future, please fill out the form here.